matanou/Mandelbrot-LogisticMap-EE/README.md

 **Research Question:** *How do the period-n bulbs of the Mandelbrot set correspond to stability regions in the bifurcation diagram of the logistic map?*

 > **Note on equations:** GitHub READMEs don’t render LaTeX natively.
-> All formulas below are embedded as SVG images so they display correctly.
+> All formulas below are embedded as SVG images with a white background so they display clearly in both dark and light themes.

 ---